[kernel][s390x] Occasional failures due timeout

 qemu 130712 6.4 7.2 2248232 895292 ?
 Sl 04:11 8:01 /usr/bin/qemu-system-s390x -name guest=openQA-SUT-2,debug-threads=on -S -object secret,id=masterKey0,format=raw,file=/var/lib/libvirt/qemu/domain-10-openQA-SUT-2/master-key.aes -machine s390-ccw-virtio-3.1,accel=kvm,usb=off,dump-guest-core=off -m 1024 -realtime mlock=off -smp 2,sockets=2,cores=1,threads=1 -uuid bdfbd56a-ba2e-43c8-a87a-1f3ca5226e4a -display none -no-user-config -nodefaults -chardev socket,id=charmonitor,fd=24,server,nowait -mon chardev=charmonitor,id=monitor,mode=control -rtc base=utc -no-shutdown -boot strict=on -device virtio-serial-ccw,id=virtio-serial0,devno=fe.0.0002 -drive file=/var/lib/libvirt/images/openQA-SUT-2a.img,format=qcow2,if=none,id=drive-virtio-disk0,cache=unsafe -device virtio-blk-ccw,scsi=off,devno=fe.0.0000,drive=drive-virtio-disk0,id=virtio-disk0,bootindex=1,write-cache=on -netdev tap,fd=26,id=hostnet0,vhost=on,vhostfd=27 -device virtio-net-ccw,netdev=hostnet0,id=net0,mac=52:54:00:54:7a:00,devno=fe.0.0001 -chardev pty,id=charconsole0 -device sclpconsole,chardev=charconsole0,id=console0 -chardev pty,id=charconsole1 -device virtconsole,chardev=charconsole1,id=console1 -device virtio-balloon-ccw,id=balloon0,devno=fe.0.0003 -sandbox on,obsolete=deny,elevateprivileges=deny,spawn=deny,resourcecontrol=deny -msg timestamp=on

-#10 Updated by pvorel about 2 years ago
+#10 Updated by pvorel over 2 years ago

 I guess there must be a bug either in svirt backend or in /usr/share/openqa/script/worker (both perl). virsh console disconnected, but consoles::serial_screen::read_until() has not returned yet and /usr/share/openqa/script/worker is still busy (looking with strace it looks it runs ssh connection via libssh), until final timeout.

-#13 Updated by cfconrad about 2 years ago
+#13 Updated by cfconrad over 2 years ago

 consoles::serial_screen::read_until() and try to understand what is going on there.